 They say Blanton’s is the Holy Hand Grenade of Antioch.
 If that’s so, then what’s the Holy Grail?
 Well, Wild Turkey “Cheesy Gold Foil,” of course!
-And while it may not be my personal favorite Wild Turkey variety of all time, it’s arguably the most recognized and sought-after bottle Austin, Nichols ever produced – at least for most whiskey enthusiasts, that is.
+While it may not be my personal favorite Wild Turkey variety of all time, it’s arguably the most recognized and sought-after bottle Pernod’s Austin, Nichols & Co. ever produced.
+At least for most whiskey enthusiasts, that is.

 Tasted neat in a Glencairn after a few minutes rest …

 Color: deep copper

 Nose: (truly amazing) rich vanilla, molasses, antique leather, floral perfume, musty/funky oak, toasted marshmallow, pipe tobacco, ripe citrus, granny’s spice cabinet (cinnamon, ginger, clove, etc.), sweet/spicy musk

 Taste: (very unique oily mouthfeel) classic vanilla syrup, cinnamon, pepper, leather, fresh-baked sugar cookie, rich molasses, sweet cream icing, floral perfume, herbal spice, antique musty oak

 Finish: beautifully long & full of flavor – spicy vanilla, sweet musk, fading herbal/floral-laced oak

 Overall: Totally awesome! ’80’s jokes aside, how can one not be blown away by this whiskey?
 “Cheesy Gold Foil” has almost everything one could want in a special edition bourbon – balance, complexity, maturity, and character.
 It’s unique yet welcoming to the palate – like a warm homecoming regardless of how many times you’ve sipped it.